elm/url/README.md

 # Work with URLs

-This library has two primary modules:

-  - `Url` to build URLs for HTTP requests
-  - `Url.Parser` to parse URLs for “routing” in single-page apps (SPAs)

-Check out those modules for specific usage examples!
+This package helps you (1) build new URLs and (2) parse existing URLs into nice Elm data structures.

+These tasks are quite common when building web apps in Elm with [`Browser.application`](https://package.elm-lang.org/packages/elm/browser/latest/Browser#application)!

 ## What is a URL?